 - Another advantage of long term motorcycle insurance is that the No claim bonus is given at the starting of the policy period and if any claims are made during this period the premium would not increase except for the NCB recovery if any.

-- The biggest advantage of long term 2 wheeler insurance is that the increased third party premiums can be escaped by paying long term premium.
+- The biggest advantage of long term 2 wheeler insurance is that the increased third party premiums can be escaped by paying long-term premiums.
 It is widely known that the third party premium increases each year and the same can be avoided by paying one time premium for long term insurance policy.

-- The dis-advantage with the long term motorcycle insurance is that the premium for 2 or 3 years is to be paid upfront in single installment which may be a financial burden on the customer.
-In some cases the customers might not be able to adjust such high amount in a short period of time.
+- The disadvantage with long term motorcycle insurance is that the premium for 2 or 3 years is to be paid upfront in a single installment which may be a financial burden on the customer.
+In some cases, the customers might not be able to adjust such a high amount in a short period of time.

-For best motorcycle insurance quotes in India please visit Two Wheeler Insurance and get the quotes at affordable premiums.
+For the best motorcycle insurance quotes in India please visit and buy Two Wheeler Insurance and get the quotes at affordable premiums.